sr99622/deep_sort_v2/README.md

 identical to the original deep_sort program.

 Model development and training code has been omitted from this repository, it is only concerned with run time functionality.

-It is necessary to use a deprecated version of the sklearn package (0.0) based on scikit-learn 0.22.2
+package versions used:
+opencv-python 4.4.0.42
+tensorflow 2.6.0
+numpy 1.19.5
+sklearn 0.0
+scikit-learn 0.22.2
+scipy 1.4.1

 ## Citing DeepSORT